eagle-io/docs/source/intro/overview/index.rst

 	Use the Events View to quickly audit the system, a user or history of alarms.

 |icon-dash| Dash
-	The Dash is for viewing the customised graphical dashboards and also provides an overview of all dashboard nodes available based on the Selected Node in the Workspaces Tree.
+	The Dash is for viewing the customized graphical dashboards and also provides an overview of all dashboard nodes available based on the Selected Node in the Workspaces Tree.

 User Menu